Code-Institute-Submissions/Interactive-Frontend-Milestone-Project-2/README.md

 ### Existing Features
 * Header allows users to see the company name and also to navigate to different pages of Stockholm Tours.
 * Home page shows the real-time weather with the weather condition background on the weather display.
 * Explore page shows the popular places in Stockholm based the User selections marked in the Google maps and also listed in a list.
+* Explore page shows some facts of Sweden listed in a box.
+* EXplore page shows image scrol of popular places in sweden.
 * Contact page allows the user to share queries and feedback to the admin.
 * Admin gets an email through EmailJs.com that the user sends through Contact form.
+* Footer Section - displays all the social media network of this webpage.
 ### Features left to Implement
 * Make this webpage available for entire Sweden.
+* Make this website support tour bookings.
+* Make this website suport Bike hiring.
+* Make this website support hotel bookings.

 ## Technologies used
 ### List of Technologies used
 1. Javascript